letchuck/metaboyvoxelizer/README.md

 This project utilizes the [LoopringUnity](https://github.com/LoopMonsters/LoopringUnity) API integration to utilize wallet functions.

 This project utilizes the [SkeletonSkin](https://github.com/DMeville/SkeletonSkin) component to attach meshes to the same skeleton.

+This project utilizes the [NaughtyAttributes](https://assetstore.unity.com/packages/tools/utilities/naughtyattributes-129996) library to make our lives way easier.